GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Suspect provenance of Hunter Biden data cache prompts skepticism and social media bans
+  - Brighteye Ventures sees $54M first close of its second fund to back edtech startups in Europe
      <hr/>

-      - *A cache of emails and other selected data purportedly from a laptop owned by Hunter Biden were published today by the New York Post.
-Ordinarily a major leak related to a figure involved in a controversy of Presidential importance would be on every front page …*
+      - *Brighteye Ventures, the European edtech VC firm, is announcing the $54 million first close of its second fund, bringing total assets under management to over $112 million.
+Backing comes from a mixture of existing and new investors, made up primarily of unname…*

-  - Mycons makes it easy to create and buy custom icons for your iOS homescreen
+  - Daily Crunch: Zoom launches its events marketplace
       <hr/>

-      - *A new app called Mycons, launched today, is tapping into the iOS 14 homescreen customization trend by making it easier for anyone, including non-designers, to quickly create their own custom icons, as well as shop premade icon-and-wallpaper packs from designe…*
+      - *Zoom has a new marketplace and new integrations, Spotify gets a new format and we review Microsoft’s Surface Laptop Go.
+This is your Daily Crunch for October 14, 2020.
+The big story: Zoom launches its events marketplace Zoom’s new OnZoom marketplace allows an…*

-  - Elon Musk tweets the Model S will be priced at $69,420 because he’s a child
+  - The Wing co-founder admits the coworking space upheld 'the kind of social inequality we set out to upend'
       <hr/>

-      - *The Tesla Model S is about to get a bit less expensive.
-Tesla CEO and resident meme maker, Elon Musk, just tweeted that the Model S sedan will soon be priced at $69,420.
-This pricing wasn’t done on a whim and a joint.
-The price cut is likely in response to Lu…*
+      - *Audrey Gelman, the former CEO of The Wing who resigned in June, today posted a letter she sent to former employees of The Wing last week.
+In it, Gelman apologized for not taking action to combat mistreatment of women of color at The Wing.
+She also acknowledge…*

-  - Trump’s latest immigration restrictions are bad news for American workers
+  - Google keeps it simple with the Pixel 5
       <hr/>

-      - *To shutter employment-based visa programs, even temporarily, is to shut out the innovation and entrepreneurialism our economy desperately needs.*
+      - *I’m going to be totally honest with you.
+I don’t really understand Google’s phone strategy right now.
+And for what it’s worth, I’m not really sure Google does either.
+I wrote about it here, but I’ll save you from having to read an additional 800 words on top …*

-  - Tesla to begin production on 7-seat Model Y in November, with deliveries in early December
+  - Suspect provenance of Hunter Biden data cache prompts skepticism and social media bans
       <hr/>

-       - *Elon Musk has shared some updated info about the timeline for the seven-seat version of the Model Y, Tesla’s more affordable electric SUV.
-The Model Y began deliveries to customers in March of this year in the U.S., but Musk said in June that he anticipated t…*
+       - *A cache of emails and other selected data purportedly from a laptop owned by Hunter Biden were published today by the New York Post.
+Ordinarily a major leak related to a figure involved in a controversy of Presidential importance would be on every front page …*

 <br />